 12. All Founders Assign Their Past Intellectual Property Relevant To The Company

 - What is it?
 It is critical that each of the founders assign any IP related to the startup’s business to the company.
-Not securing your IP can have major implications when you try to go out and raise money as explained by IT lawyer John Pavolotsky.
+Not securing your IP can have major implications when you try to go out and raise money.
 One of the ways to do this is by making any IP partial consideration for founder’s stock – as such this transfer of IP will be contemplated in the Stock Purchase Agreement.
 There are certain tax complications with selling your IP for stock (See post by Yokum Taku).
 As such, some attorneys prefer merely assigning the IP to the company for “fair consideration.”

 - What to do?
 If there is IP to be assigned, then place IP Assignment provisions in your Stock Purchase Agreement or create a separate IP Contribution Agreement for the founders who wish to assign IP to the company.
 You should consult your attorney for putting these into place.
 Each founder will sign an agreement and a copy will be internally filed with the company.